 Rebecca Manget Minter, MD

-BiographyRebecca M. Minter, M.D., is an Associate Professor of Surgery (Section of General Surgery, Division of GI Surgery) and Medical Education at the University of Michigan.
+BiographyRebecca M. Minter, M.D., is an Associate Professor of Surgery (Section of General Surgery, Division of GI Surgery) and Medical Education at the University of Michigan, Associate Program Director of the General Surgery Residency, and Associate Chair of Education for the Department of Surgery.
 Dr. Minter graduated magna cum laude from the University of Denver in 1992.
 She received her M.D. degree in 1996, from the University of Texas Southwestern Medical School and went on to general surgery residency training at the University of Florida College of Medicine.
 Dr. Minter completed a two year research fellowship in molecular biology and gene therapy for the treatment of acute inflammatory conditions in 2000, and completed her general surgery residency in June of 2003.
 She joined the faculty at the University of Michigan shortly thereafter in July of 2003.

 Dr. Minter's clinical practice is focused in the areas of pancreatobiliary and gastrointestinal surgery, with a particular focus on minimally invasive techniques for the treatment of these diseases.
 Dr. Minter performs both laparoscopic and robotic surgery.
-She has a particular interest in the management and treatment of benign and neoplastic diseases of the pancreas, including pancreatic cancer, pancreatic cystic neoplasms, and pancreatitis, as well as diseases of the biliary tract, stomach, small bowel, colon, and rectum.
+She has a particular interest in the management and treatment of benign and neoplastic diseases of the pancreas, including pancreatic cancer, pancreatic cystic neoplasms, and pancreatitis.

 Medical School or Training

 - University of Florida College of Medicine, Surgery General, FL, 2003